INFIELD PRACTICE DRILL

 Once we have cut the paddles, we add a strap (that covers the entire back of the hand) of innertube to the back to hold the paddle in place.
 We drill holes in the paddle and run a piece of leather through each side to hold the tube in place.
 We use a sort of plastic washer to hold the tube down.
 They are easy to make, very cheap if you can access the materials, and we have never had one break…Never!

 Once the ball has gone from originator to receiver we have worked on two different things…and the bonus is the improving eye-hand coordination as a residual effect.
 Staying where they are, the players switch drills…so the original receiver is now tossing and the tosser is now the receiver.
 The drills go very quickly.
 The basic four can be completed in 8-10 minutes if you stay on task.
 You can do them inside or outside and they take very little room.
 You can use any kind of ball you wish.
 The benefit from the drills comes from repetition.
-They should be done daily.

 We describe the different paddle drills based on where the tossing partner will start.
 We want to complete 10 from each starting position daily.
 It is probably easiest to teach the drills for the first time on the field where they will actually make the movements we are practicing.
 The kids will understand fairly quickly and will take it from there.
 The four drills are 1) up close – right shoulder 2) up close – left shoulder 3) back up – right shoulder 4) back up – left shoulder.
 Number 1 is the one we described above and it is the 2nd baseman’s toss from close to the bag.
 Number two is the shortstop’s toss from close to the bag.
-Number 3 is the 2nd baseman’s toss from further back, when he must toss the ball overhanded.
+Number 3 is the 2nd baseman’s toss from further back, when she must toss the ball overhanded.
 Number 4, of course, is the shortstop’s overhand toss.
 We give our middle infielders the rule for when to use which toss in a game: if the ball is at you or takes you to the bag, you should flip underhanded.
 You must communicate your intentions verbally as soon as you know which actions you will take.

 These are the basic paddle drills.
 I didn’t describe the footwork that we teach because the drills are not limited to my preferences.
 Although many coaches would like information on that subject, it is not the subject of this piece of information (email me if interested).